Washington Security Deposit Collections and Holdings

 When collecting a security deposit, landlords in Washington must provide the tenant with a written statement describing the condition of the rental unit, where the deposit will be held, and a written lease agreement must be provided that includes the conditions of the deposit.

-Do Landlords Have to Provide a Receipt for the Security Deposit in Washington?
+Do Landlords Have To Provide a Receipt for the Security Deposit in Washington?

 Yes, landlords in Washington must provide a receipt for the security deposit.